Industrial Diamonds for Sale

 As a worldwide supplier of diamonds we do know this one truth: Not all diamonds are created equal!
 However, when people think about the differences between diamond it is typically limited to features such as cut, clarity, carat, and color.
 When it comes down to it, the diamond classification system separates diamonds on both the physical and chemical properties.
 It also evaluates the atomic makeup of the diamonds.
 And ultimately, only 20% of diamonds become used as gemstones.

-Different Types of Supplier Diamonds
+Different Types of Industrial Diamonds For Sale

 There is a full line of natural industrial diamonds out there.
 And here at Lieber & Solow, we are proud to be a supplier of all types of diamonds and get the customers exactly what they need.
 When it comes to types, there are many to choose from.
 Selecting a type of diamond informs a lot.
 So it is important to know what is out there and the differences between them.
 You can learn more about diamonds about understanding the importance of the 4Cs and how they shape the price of a diamond.